 Innovative approaches to business models has meant that some traditional leaders such as the New York Times are in a position to hire more staff and invest in more content creation.

-While business models are one part of the puzzle, workflow management can have a big impact on efficiency - saving valuable hours and enabling your writers, designers, and editors to focus on telling the stories that matter.
+While business models are one part of the puzzle, workflow management can have a big impact on publishers' efficiency - saving valuable hours and enabling your writers, designers, and editors to focus on telling the stories that matter.
 This enables you to stay meaningful no matter how many new channels appear (for example, see here how to publish to Apple News+ with WoodWing) or how high your reader expectations are.